 - Lookup and key validation messages are in a column named LookupColumnName Lookup Error.
-For example: "Acct Lookup Error" when looking up against the ACCT column. - Custom Data Validation messages are in a column named AXTRANSFORM_StepNumber, where StepNumber is the number of the associated transformation step.
-For example: "AXTRANSFORM 5" when the associated transform is step 5 in the list.
+For example: "Acct Lookup Error" when looking up against the ACCT column. - Custom Data Validation messages are in a column named AXTRANSFORM\StepNumber, where StepNumber is the number of the associated transformation step.
+For example: "AXTRANSFORM\ 5" when the associated transform is step 5 in the list.

 The error CSV files are placed in a system-maintained folder in the Imports Library named Import Errors.
 Access to the error files is automatically managed based on access to the import.
 You can access the error file directly later by using the Explorer task pane or Axiom Explorer.
 Each execution of an import that results in a lookup error generates a unique error file (differentiated by a date/time stamp).
-These error files are not automatically deleted; you must manually delete them when you are finished investigating the error.
+The error files are automatically deleted after 15 days.
+The number of days that the error files are retained is customizable using the system configuration setting ImportErrorsDocumentRetentionDays.